 - Rosemary: It is a fresh, sweet and herbaceous oil.
-Rosemary oil can be used to improve the skin’s appearance as well as boosting the circulation and reducing arthritis.
+Rosemary oil can be used to improve the skin’s appearance as well as boost circulation and reduce arthritis.
 Used to help trigger the memory.
 Relieves indigestion and helps with flatulence; helps circulation alleviates muscular aches.
 Cleanses and stimulates the skin, good for countering infections.

 - Ylang Ylang: It is a floral, fruity and sweet scent that is used for relaxation and for the removal of depression, hypertension, anxiety as well as stress.
 Surprisingly it also has aphrodisiac properties.

 - Roman Chamomile: Helps with relaxation and reduces anxiety.
 Used to help clear acne rashes and skin inflammation and various skin conditions help reduce muscle inflammation, stimulates the appetite, helps combats diarrhoea.

 - Sandalwood Soothing and relaxing; used as a remedy for insomnia, soothes throat irritation, bronchitis, and asthma.
 It also softens dry skin, help in the fight against dandruff; helps to alleviate vomiting and diarrhoea.